 Strengthening Family Mealtimes

 If you do it well, sitting down as a family to eat a meal has an amazingly positive effect on family life.
-Unfortunately, some parents view the primary purpose of eating together as a time to teach kids about healthy food choices.
+Unfortunately, some parents view the primary purpose of eating together as a time to teach kids about healthy food choices that can make picky eaters anxious.
 Others see mealtimes as the opportunity to teach manners and proper etiquette.
 Although these goals are important, eating together provides an opportunity for building strong, significant relationships in your family, and that is the best priority for your family mealtime.
 Even if not everyone can make it to every meal, sitting down together provides a great opportunity for developing closeness.

 If you’re a parent who works full-time, consider scheduling specific nights where you’ll sit down together to eat, talk, and pray.
 This often requires advance planning.
 The key is to not get discouraged if you can’t eat together every night.
 Do the best you can.
 Talk to some other working parents and get meal ideas, use a crockpot, or consider looking up quick meal planning tips online.
-If you have a child who’s involved in outside activities after school, then take some time over the weekend to look at the week ahead and plan time for your family to make mealtimes happen.
 Remember that mealtime does not need to be fancy.
 There’s nothing wrong with having a hot dog night or a pizza party.
 The goal is spending time together.

-Make the meal a time when electronics are not invited.
-The TV distracts from meaningful interaction and headphones isolate the individuals.
-Cell phone activity via texting or phone calls should be left to a minimum.
+Make your meal together a time when electronics are not invited.
+It’s important to set limits on technology.
+The TV distracts from meaningful interaction and ear buds isolate the individuals.
+Cell phone activity, whether it be texting or phone calls or Facebook scrolling, should all be limited or even eliminated completely.
+This goes for parents as well as children.
+Phones, tablets, and TVs rob families of valuable eye contact.
 If it’s too tempting, then maybe everyone should check their electronics at the door to further emphasize the importance of the family together time.

 Think about the seating arrangement strategically.
 Instead of Mom and Dad sitting together at one end, it might be helpful to put one parent between kids that tend to bicker or move Dad or Mom more toward the center of the table to help encourage the dialogue.